devopstech2021/es-kibana-terraform/es-cluster-prod/README.md

 # es-cluster setup using with terraform

-Go To es-cluster-infra-provisioning directory and run below terraform commonds for provision infrastructure,
+Go To es-cluster-infra-provisioning directory and run below terraform commands for provision infrastructure,

 cd es-cluster-infra-provisioning